Museum Odense

 Museum Odense (Until 2022: Odense City Museums, Odense Bys Museer) is a self-governing museum institution in Odense, Denmark.

-The first Museum in Odense opened in 1860 under the name Nordisk Museum located in Odense Palace.
+The first Museum in Odense opened in 1860 under the name Nordisk Museum in Odense Palace.
 During 1885 it moved to a newly erected building, a few hundred meters from Odense Palace – this building today houses the Funen Art Museum, was renamed to Museum Civitatis Othiniensis and came under municipal administration.

 In 1904 the name changed to Fyns Stiftsmuseum.

 During the next many years new museums opened (and closed), got renamed and moved around.
 Starting in 1997, Odense City Museums has been run as one museum with the formerly independent museums around the city as departments.
 In 2018 the museum organisation became a self-governing organisation.
 And in september 2022 the name was changed from Odense City Museums to Museum Odense.